-March 4, 2011 Alexandria, Virginia
+July 27, 2011 Alexandria, Virginia

-APPENDIX A MATERIAL WEAKNESSES AND SIGNIFICANT DEFICIENCIES NOTED DURING FY 2009 FINANCIAL STATEMENT AUDIT
+APPENDIX A MATERIAL WEAKNESSES AND SIGNIFICANT DEFICIENCIES NOTED DURING FY 2010 FINANCIAL STATEMENT AUDIT

-APPENDIX A MATERIAL WEAKNESSES AND SIGNIFICANT DEFICIENCIES NOTED DURING FY 2009 FINANCIAL STATEMENT AUDIT
+APPENDIX A MATERIAL WEAKNESSES AND SIGNIFICANT DEFICIENCIES NOTED DURING FY 2010 FINANCIAL STATEMENT AUDIT

-During our audit of the House's FY 2009 financial statements, we identified four significant deficiencies in internal control over financial reporting, two of which we consider material weaknesses.
-These material weaknesses give rise to significant challenges that have:
+During our audit of the House's FY 2010 financial statements, we identified three significant deficiencies in internal control over financial reporting, which are described in this appendix.
+We consider two of these to be material weaknesses that created significant management challenges.
+These weaknesses:

-- Resulted in House management's inability to provide reasonable assurance that its financial statements are complete and accurate and prepared in a timely manner. - Reduced assurance that data processed by the House's information systems are reliable and appropriately protected. - Impaired management's ability to prepare timely and accurate financial statements.
+- Resulted in House management's inability to provide reasonable assurance that its financial statements are complete, accurate, and prepared in a timely manner. - Reduced assurance that data processed by the House's information systems are reliable and appropriately protected.